-Join us for this unique opportunity to develop proposals and future programs to engage Australia’s most vulnerable and disadvantaged in skills development.
+We used this unique opportunity to develop proposals and future programs to engage Australia’s most vulnerable and disadvantaged in skills development.

-Meet – virtually or in person – some of Australia’s leading “connectors” who are driving change and making a real difference.
+We also heard from some of Australia’s leading “connectors” who are driving change and making a real difference.

 Ministerial Keynote Speakers

-- The Hon Dr Geoff Lee MP, NSW Minister for Skills and Tertiary Education
+- The Hon Dr Geoff Lee MP, NSW Minister for Skills and Tertiary Education – LINK to speech

-- The Hon Gayle Tierney MP, VIC Minister for Training and Skills & Minister for Higher Education
+- The Hon Gayle Tierney MP, VIC Minister for Training and Skills & Minister for Higher Education – LINK to speech

 Other Keynote Speakers